 We visited many hotel ballrooms in Singapore to select the ideal one for our wedding.
+It was a tiring process as we had to coordinate with over a dozen wedding coordinators and make many trips down to the respective hotels.
 Below are eight of our favourite ballrooms, arranged in alphabetical order.
 (Ultimate we went with the John Jacob Ballroom at The St. Regis Singapore)

 1. Four Seasons Hotel Singapore

 The Four Seasons Ballroom was one of our favourite ballrooms due to its intimate and elegant design.
 The pillarless ballroom is lined with floor-to-ceiling arch windows which offers views of the foliage outside.
 There is a maximum seating of 32 tables.

 We were particular impressed by the service of Sylvia, who assisted us during the ballroom site visit.
 She was extremely nice and professional, and answered all our questions patiently.

 2. Grand Hyatt Singapore

 The newly renovated Grand Hyatt Grand Ballroom has high ceilings (6 metres)and a stylish modern interior design.
 We considered this ballroom as it has a paranomic projector screen which would be ideal for playing our wedding videos.
 The ballroom seats up to 70 tables.
 Email: firstname.lastname@example.org

 3. InterContinental Singapore

 The Bugis Grand Ballroom at InterContinental Singapore definitely surpassed our expectations.
 The pillarless ballroom has a classy design with magnificent crystal chandeliers lining the ceiling centre.
 We imagine that it would be the ideal ballroom for a dreamy wedding.
 The ballroom seats up to 40 tables.